Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 Emphasize weight-bearing, large-muscle-group activities such as walking, and stair climbing.

+For muscular training, 2-3 days/week, 50-80% of 1RM, 2-4 sets of 8-12 exercises.
+Initially 1-2 nonconsecutive days/week.

 - Arthritis

+At increased risk of cardiovascular disease.

 Most cases are rheumatoid arthritis, caused by inflammation of connective tissues and joints.
+The primary goal of program is to strengthen the muscles around affected joints.

 Osteoarthritis: degenerative disease involving the wearing away of joint cartilage.
 Causes include overuse, trauma, obesity, and age

 High-impact activities such as running are not recommended.
 Instead, use a variety of low-impact rhythmic large-muscle-group exercises like walking, cycling, and swimming.
-Note small amout of discomfort in the muscles or joints during or immediately after exercise does not necessarily mean further joint damage.
+Note small amount of discomfort in the muscles or joints during or immediately after exercise does not necessarily mean further joint damage.
 However, pain lasting longer than 2 hours after exercise indicates the need to reduce duration and/or intensity.